wp-plugins/customizer-theme-switcher/readme.txt

 Tags: themes, customizer, theme customizer
 Requires at least: 4.1
 Tested up to: 4.1
-Stable tag: 0.9
+Stable tag: 1.0
 Description: Bridging the UX gap between themes and the Customizer.
 License: GPLv2

 == Description ==
-This plugin is a WordPress core feature-plugin that's just getting started.
+This plugin is a WordPress core feature-plugin proposed for WordPress 4.2.
 The goal is to bring theme-browsing and theme-switching into the Customizer to streamline the themes experience.

 The current status is extremely basic code-wise, but implements most of what's available on the themes admin page.
-Next steps are to consider whether to include things like theme deletion and broken-theme-management, and to evalute the UX.
+See our <a href="http://make.wordpress.org/core/tag/customizer-theme-switcher">posts on Make WordPress Core</a> for more info.

 If you're interested in contributing to this project, ping @celloexpressions on <a href="http://chat.wordpress.org/">WordPress core Slack</a>.